stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/tenant_roles.md

 # Tenant Roles

-tenant-operator tenant members can have one of following 3 roles:
+Tenant Operator tenant members can have one of following 3 roles:

 1. Owner
 2. Editor